 (2) contain recommendations, with supporting data, regarding:

-(A) those aspects of his or her personal care and financial affairs which the respondent can manage without supervision or assistance;
+(A) those aspects of his or her personal care and financial affairs that the respondent can manage without supervision or assistance;

-(B) those aspects of his or her personal care and financial affairs which the respondent could manage with the supervision or assistance of support services and benefits;
+(B) those aspects of his or her personal care and financial affairs that the respondent could manage with the supervision or assistance of support services and benefits;

-(C) those aspects of his or her personal care and financial affairs which the respondent is unable to manage without the supervision of a guardian;
+(C) those aspects of his or her personal care and financial affairs that the respondent is unable to manage without the supervision of a guardian;

-(D) those powers and duties as set forth in sections 3069 and 3071 of this title which should be given to the guardian, including the specific support services and benefits which should be obtained by the guardian for the respondent.
+(D) those powers and duties as set forth in sections 3069 and 3071 of this title that should be given to the guardian, including the specific support services and benefits that should be obtained by the guardian for the respondent.

 (e) Regardless of whether the report of the evaluator supports or does not support guardianship, the court shall provide a copy of the evaluation to the respondent, the respondent's attorney, the petitioner, the guardian upon appointment, and any other individual, including the proposed guardian, determined by the court to have a strong interest in the welfare of the respondent.
 The evaluation shall remain confidential, and recipients of the evaluation are prohibited from sharing the evaluation.
 Notwithstanding the foregoing, the court may restrict access to the evaluation or portions of the evaluation upon objection by one of the parties or on the court's own motion.
 (Added 1979, No. 76, § 15; amended 1989, No. 187 (Adj.
 Sess.), § 5; 1995, No. 174 (Adj.
 Sess.), § 3; 2005, No. 174 (Adj.
 Sess.), § 24; 2007, No. 15, § 7; 2007, No. 186 (Adj.
 Sess.), § 1; 2017, No. 11, § 35.)